 Angel, Archangel, Basilisk, Dragon, Dragon's head, Garuda, Golden fleece, Griffin, Heart enflamed, Justice, Mermaid, Our Lady of Mercy, Ouroboros, Paschal lamb, Pegasus, Phoenix, Sacred Heart of Jesus, Saint George, Sea-griffin, Sea-lion, Trinity, Triton, Unicorn, Winged hand and Wyvern.

-Invected, Port and windows, Watercolor, Proper, Cutlass, Alyahya, Abdulelah, Point upwards, Engrailed, Azure, Boa, Bordure, Wreath, Head, Chevron, Castle, Upon (wreath), Crest, Compony, Ogee, Party per fess, Created, Crescent, Four, Triple-towered, Outlined in sable, Motto (identification), Two, In saltire, Coat of arms, Schema, Mullet, Scroll, Fleur de lis, Personal, Gules, Gutiérrez Benítez, Jose Manuel, Illuminated, Inscribed, Interpreted, Lozenge, Masoned, Semi-circular, Minaret, Issuant from base, Or, Argent, Sable, Vert and One.
+Invected, Port and windows, Watercolor, Proper, Cutlass, Alyahya, Abdulelah, Point upwards, Engrailed, Azure, Boa, Bordure, Head, Chevron, Castle, Compony, Ogee, Party per fess, Created, Crescent, Four, Triple-towered, Outlined in sable, Two, In saltire, Coat of arms, Schema, Mullet, Scroll, Fleur de lis, Personal, Gules, Gutiérrez Benítez, Jose Manuel, Illuminated, Inscribed, Interpreted, Motto, Lozenge, Masoned, Semi-circular, Minaret, Issuant from base, Eight, Or, Palm tree, Party per pale, Argent, Sable, Vert and One.

 Dr. Antonio Salmerón y Cabañas,